luvit/luv/docs/docs.md

-However, luv also superficially exposes libuv constants in a Lua table at `uv.constants` where its keys are uppercase constant names and their associated values are integers defined internally by libuv.
+However, luv also superficially exposes libuv constants in a Lua table at `uv.constants` where its keys are uppercase constant names and their associated values are numbers defined internally by libuv.
 The values from this table may be supported as function arguments, but their use may not change the output type.
 For example: